 Become a Master Gardener

-If you are interested in participating in the Colorado Gardener Certificate program please contact Katie Dunker or Andie Wommack at the Douglas County Extension Office.
+If you are a Douglas County resident interested in gardening, educational outreach, and volunteering this program may be a great fit for you!
+See details below and contact Katie Dunker or Andie Wommack at the CSU Extension Office if you have further questions.
 Our office hours are 8:30 a.m. to 12:30 p.m. and 1:30 p.m. to 5:00 p.m., Monday through Friday.

 Enrollment Options and Class Information